mtilson/docker-dokuwiki/README.md

 * If the container initialization script is not able to access backup Git server repo, it will wait for 10 minutes till the access is provided checking the access and asking you to add a public key once per minute.
 Look for the `Please add the public key ...` messages in the container log in console
 * If you run installation procedure the first time, fresh DokuWiki data will be `commited` to the configured Git repo.
 On the next container run, DokuWiki data from the Git repo will be `cloned/pulled` to the container `/data` volume
 * As script proceeds, point your browser to your wiki site URL to finish with DokuWiki installation wizard, fill in the form provided by the wizard, and click `Save`
-* The following message will appear in your browser:
+* The following message will appear in your browser
     * `The configuration was finished successfully.
 You may delete the install.php file now. ... `
 * Use `Ctrl-C` in console to exit from `docker-compose logs`, delete the `install.php` file with the following command:
     * `docker exec dokuwiki /bin/sh -c "rm -fr /var/www/install.php"`